Rebel Without a Cause: Filming

 The film was in production from March 28 to May 26, 1955.
 When production began, Warner Bros. considered it a B-movie project, and Ray used black-and-white film stock.
 When Jack L. Warner realized James Dean was a rising star and a hot property, filming was switched to color stock, and many scenes had to be reshot in color.
 It was shot in the widescreen CinemaScope format, which had been introduced two years previously.
 With its densely expressive images, the film has been called a "landmark ... a quantum leap forward in the artistic and technical evolution of a format."

 Exterior scenes at the abandoned mansion to which the characters retreat were filmed at the William O. Jenkins House, previously used in the film Sunset Boulevard (1950).
 It was demolished just two years after filming.

 Dawson High School, the school in the film, was actually Santa Monica High School, located in Santa Monica, California.

+Music

+Leonard Rosenman, who composed the film's score, had previously worked with Dean on East of Eden, and he played a role in introducing the composer to Hollywood filmmaking.
+The score has continued to receive attention beyond the film's original release.
+The Los Angeles Philharmonic has performed a suite of Rosenman's music and has presented screenings of the film accompanied by a live orchestral performance of the score.

 Reception

+Metacritic, which uses a weighted average, assigned the a score of 89 out of 100, based on 19 critics, indicating "universal acclaim".